brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = 1.13.3 =
-* Fix: CSS not applying on front end if the value is set to 0.
+* Fix: CSS not applying on the front-end if range control field value was 0.
+* Fix: Line height field didn't accept decimal values.

 = 1.13.2 =
 * Fix: PHP notices in some cases fixed.